 I’ve fallen hard for these ginger cookies.
-A cup of tea or an ice cold glass of milk, a handful of perfectly crisp and spicy cookies and I can wile away the afternoon dreaming of the holidays and reading A Christmas Carol one more time.
-It’s what these cookies will do to you.
+A cup of tea or an ice-cold glass of milk, a handful of perfectly crisp and spicy cookies, and I can wile away the afternoon, dreaming of the holidays and reading A Christmas Carol one more time.
 Maybe it’s the first crunch and snap of sweet ginger goodness, followed by a definite tingle on your tongue as the pepper and cayenne hit.
-Not too spicy just a perfect balance of sweet and heat.
+Not too spicy, just a perfect balance of sweetness and heat.
 Check out this gluten-free version for a yummy alternative!

-Ginger cookies, in some incarnation, have been a staple in my cookie repertoire for years and they’re one of our family’s top favorites and a must-bake at Christmastime.
-We especially adore the kind that crackle as they bake and fill the house with their warm, gingery, spicy fragrance.
-I love my gingersnaps crisp and I’ve found with most recipes, though they do get somewhat crisp, they still maintain a good bit of their chewiness which is perfectly fine for most people….
+Ginger cookies, in some incarnation, have been a staple in my cookie repertoire for years, and they’re one of our family’s top favorites and a must-bake at Christmastime.
+We love how they crackle as they bake and fill the house with their warm, gingery, spicy fragrance.
+I love my gingersnaps crisp, and I’ve found that with most recipes, they do crisp up a bit, but they still maintain a good bit of their chewiness which is perfectly fine for most people…

 The recipe is based on one from Cooks Illustrated Magazine, November/December 2011.
-The goal was to create a recipe for crisp gingersnaps and they succeeded wildly in my opinion.
-The recipe has you bake them at a lower temperature for a little longer than typical cookies and you rotate your baking sheets halfway through.
-Since I like to make things a little healthier when I cook, especially when it comes to sweets, I substituted Sprouted Spelt flour (because it’s higher in protein and B-complex, easier to digest,and a great fiber source ) for all-purpose flour and Coconut Sugar (because it’s lower glycemic) for dark brown sugar.
+The goal was to create a recipe for crisp gingersnaps, and they succeeded wildly, in my opinion.
+You bake them at a lower temperature for a little longer than typical cookies, and you rotate your baking sheets halfway through.
+I like to use Coconut Sugar (because it’s lower glycemic) for dark brown sugar.
 Every little bit helps!

-Loaded with both ground and freshly grated ginger, cinnamon, cloves, black pepper and cayenne, these are a crisp treat worthy of any holiday cookie stash.
-After just one bite, they’ve become my husband’s new favorite.
+Loaded with ginger and spice, these are a crisp treat worthy of any holiday cookie stash.
+They’re my husband’s favorite.
 And I think they’ll become a favorite at your house too!
 I even serve them as part of a cheese plate.
 Scroll down to Kate’s Tips to see how I do it 🙂

 Crisp Gingersnaps